borglab/gtsam.org/_posts/2021-02-07-uncertainties.md

 ## Getting non-Euclidean
 So far so good, but we need to admit we were not too honest before when we said that considering nonlinear functions of the variables was everything we needed to model real problems.
 The previous formulation assumed that the variables we aim to estimate are **vectors**, which is not the case for robotics and computer vision at least.

 In robotics, we do not estimate the state of a robot only by their position but also its orientation.
-We then say that is its _pose_, i.e, position and orientation together, what matters to define its state.
+Then we say that is its _pose_, i.e, position and orientation together, what matters to define its state.

 Representing pose is a tricky thing.
 We could say _"ok, but let's just append the orientation to the position vector and do everything as before"_ but that does not work in practice.
 Problem arises when we want to compose two poses $\mathbf{T}_1 = (x_1, y_1, \theta_1)$ and $\mathbf{T}_2 = (x_2, y_2, \theta_2)$.
 Under the vector assumption, we can write the following expression as the composition of two poses: